BRrajanna/GolangDemo/README.md

 #Defer
 Defer statement is used to execute a function call just before the surrounding function where the defer statement is present returns.

+#variadic
+ variadic function is a function that accepts a variable number of arguments.
+If the last parameter of a function definition is prefixed by ellipsis ..., then the function can accept any number of arguments for that parameter.

+ #errorhandling
+ Errors indicate an abnormal condition occurring in the program.
+Let's say we are trying to open a file and the file does not exist in the file system.
+This is an abnormal condition and it's represented as an error.
+  Errors in Go are plain old values.
+Errors are represented using the built-in error type.

+  #primenumber
+  code here is to check whether the number is prime or not